Cantera/cantera-website/pages/science/reactors/cvodes.rst

   CVODES determines the step size by <fill in half a sentence of detail>.
 The time step must not be larger than a predefined maximum time step :math:`\Delta t_{\mathrm{max}}`.
-The new time :math:`t_{\mathrm{new}}` at the end of the single step is returned by this function.This method produces the highest time resolution in the output data of the methods implemented in Cantera.
+The new time :math:`t_{\mathrm{new}}` at the end of the single step is returned by this function.
+This method produces the highest time resolution in the output data of the methods implemented in Cantera.

 - ``advance(t_new)``: This method computes the state of the system at the